ytmytm/c64-bitcoin-miner/README.md

 ## How to quickly check it out?

 Just load and run `miner.prg` in VICE and press 'd' for demo mode.
-In about 30 minutes (at 100% emulation speed) you will reach nonce $0000019d, for which the hashed block value is smaler than the test target.
+In about 30 minutes (at 100% emulation speed) you will reach nonce value $0000019d, for which the hashed block value is smaler than the test target.

 Don't forget to **verify md5 sum of the downloaded file**!
 You wouldn't want your precious C64 computation power to be hijacked by hackers.